shanemcw/homebridge-amazondash-MAC/README.md

 ![Alternate Amazon Dash Information Page](https://github.com/shanemcw/homebridge-amazondash-mac/blob/master/media/AmazonDash-MAC-2.png)

-The Dash button showing a page of this type may or may not work with this plugin.
-Please try to enter your WiFi credentials and use this plugin in `MAC Address Streaming` debug mode to test if the button's MAC is visible, and that button's MAC address (if it is).
+A Dash button showing a page of this type may or may not work with this plugin.
+Please try to enter your WiFi credentials and use this plugin in `MAC Address Discovery` debug mode to test if the button's MAC is visible, and that button's MAC address (if it is).
 If you are (or are not) able to use this technique for buttons showing a page of this type, please share your experiences in [this plugin's GitHub discussion](https://github.com/shanemcw/homebridge-amazondash-mac/discussions/5).

 ### Alias
 `alias` is an optional configuration for situations where a button is meant to act just as another.
 For example, you may have a need for more than one doorbell button for multiple doors.
 Another example is a button to trigger a "Goodnight" scene—however you want one on each nightstand on each side of the bed.